2013 – Gluten Free Living

 Here’s what I did.

 Dice yellow, orange and red bell pepper.
 Cut cucumber in fourths, then slice down.
-Slice sunburst cherry tomatoes and grape tomatoes.
+Slice sunburst cherry tomatoes, grape tomatoes and zeema sweet orange grape tomatoes.
 Dice red onion.
+Add sliced kalamata olives and miniature or regular pepperoni.
 Add to bowl with cooked pasta.

-These are the ingredients I used to make the salad dressing.
+I used these ingredients for the salad dressing.

 Greek Pasta Salad is one of the BEST pasta salad recipes you’ll ever eat!
 The flavors of the salad dressing permeated all the ingredients quite powerfully.
 Truly, this ranks as one of the best tasting salads I’ve had….and I really like salad!

 - 16-oz. whole grain rotini pasta or gluten free pasta cooked according to package directions